aws/aws-cdk/packages/@aws-cdk/aws-eks/README.md

 }
 ```

-##### Caveat

-`cdk8s+` is vended with a static version of the kubernetes API spec.
-See ...

-At the moment, there is no way to control which spec version `cdk8s+` uses, so if you need other versions, please refer to [Manual importing](#manually-importing-k8s-specs-and-crds) below.
-This would unfortunately mean you won't be able to utilize `cdk8s+` capabilities.

 ##### Manually importing k8s specs and CRD's

 If you find yourself unable to use `cdk8s+`, or just like to directly use the `k8s` native objects or CRD's, you can do so by manually importing them using the `cdk8s-cli`.